IDEAS home Printed from https://ideas.repec.org/p/nbr/nberwo/30114.html

 Abstract

 Profit shifting by multinational corporations is thought to reduce tax revenue around the world.
-While transfer pricing regulations are meant to curtail profit shifting, there have been rising concerns that a sophisticated tax advisory industry can limit their effectiveness.
-This paper provides a comprehensive analysis of how firms and tax advisors respond to the introduction of standard regulations aimed at limiting profit shifting.
-Using administrative tax and customs data from Chile in difference-in-differences event-study designs, we find that the reform was ineffective in reducing multinationals' transfers to lower-tax countries and did not significantly raise tax payments.
-At the same time, interviews with tax advisors reveal a drastic increase in tax advisory services.
-The qualitative interviews also allow us to identify and then quantitatively confirm a common tax planning strategy in response to the reform.
-These results illustrate that when enforcement can be circumvented by sophisticated tax planning, it can benefit tax consultants at the expense of tax authorities and taxpayers.
+This paper provides a comprehensive analysis of the introduction of standard regulations to limit profit shifting.
+Using administrative tax and customs data from Chile, we find that the reform was ineffective in reducing multinationals’ transfers to lower-tax countries and did not significantly raise tax payments.
+Interviews with tax advisors and employment history data reveal a drastic increase in consulting services.
+Our results illustrate that when enforcement can be circumvented by sophisticated tax planning, it can benefit tax consultants at the expense of tax authorities and taxpayers.

 Suggested Citation